 Are You Under Federal Investigation or Facing Charges for Cryptocurrency Fraud?

 For individuals and organizations facing federal cryptocurrency fraud investigations, hiring experienced defense counsel during the investigation is critical to mitigating the risk of an indictment.
 If you have already been charged, you need to speak with an NCET defense lawyer immediately.
 At Oberheiden, P.C., our team of federal defense lawyers has extensive experience in all phases of federal prosecutions, from fending off SEC and DOJ investigations to appealing convictions in federal district court.

 While cryptocurrency presents some novel issues, ultimately, the same enduring principles that govern other types of federal criminal cases will dictate the outcomes of cryptocurrency fraud cases as well.
 In order to protect yourself, you need to execute a proactive defense, and you need to have a comprehensive and in-depth understanding of the laws and constitutional principles that apply.
-With our attorneys’ centuries of combined experience in federal criminal cases – including extensive experience prosecuting fraud charges on behalf of the DOJ – we are well-positioned to effectively defend individuals and organizations charged with cryptocurrency fraud in federal jurisdictions across the country.
+With our attorneys’ notable experience in federal criminal cases – including extensive experience prosecuting fraud charges on behalf of the DOJ – we are well-positioned to effectively defend individuals and organizations charged with cryptocurrency fraud in federal jurisdictions across the country.

 Federal Statutes with Potential Implications for Cryptocurrency Fraud Cases